cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/github.md

 {{% image src="/integrations/integration_builder/how_to_guides/github/21_stop-recipe.png" alt="Stop recipe" %}}

-1. Click the "Edit" button to open the recipe editor.
+2. Click the "Edit" button to open the recipe editor.

 {{% image src="/integrations/integration_builder/how_to_guides/github/22_edit-recipe.png" alt="Edit recipe" %}}

-1. Make your changes in the recipe editor.
-Once you're finished, make sure to click the save button and re-start the recipe as shown in step 4 of the set up flow above.
+3. Make your changes in the recipe editor.
+Once you're finished, make sure to click the save button and re-start the recipe as shown in the steps above.

 {{% image src="/integrations/integration_builder/how_to_guides/github/23_recipe-editor.png" alt="Recipe editor" %}}